Monkey Island: The Curse of Monkey Island

-The Curse of Monkey Island, the third in the series, was exclusively available for PC Windows in 1997 after a 6-year hiatus.
-The Curse of Monkey Island was released after what could be said to be the biggest technological change in the gaming industry.
-This new era saw the advent of digital audio, CD-ROM technology, and advancements in graphics.
+The Curse of Monkey Island, the third in the series, was released exclusively for Microsoft Windows on PC in 1997, after a 6-year hiatus.
+The Curse of Monkey Island was released at the height of some of the biggest technological advancements in the gaming industry—digital audio, CD-ROM technology, and improved graphics.

-Monkey Island I and II were originally released on floppy discs with text dialog only.
+Monkey Island I and II were originally released on floppy disks with text dialogue only.
+Entire conversations between characters would appear as written text, or as captions above their heads.

-The visuals of the third installment was also an advance over the old game, using a cel animation style.
-The Curse of Monkey Island is the only game in the series to feature this style of animation; subsequent games used 3D polygon animation.
+The visuals of the third installment were also an improvement over the original game, using a more modern cel animation style.
+The Curse of Monkey Island is the only game in the series to feature this style of animation; subsequent games used three-dimensional polygon animation.

-Guybrush unwittingly turns Elaine into a gold statue with a cursed ring, and she is soon stolen by pirates.
-He tracks her down before searching for a ring that can lift the curse.
-LeChuck appears in a fiery demon form, and is on the heels of Guybrush until a stand-off in LeChuck's amusement park ride, Monkey Mountain.
+Threepwood, unwittingly, turns Elaine into a gold statue with a cursed ring, and she is subsequently stolen by pirates.
+He tracks her down before searching for another ring that can lift the curse.
+LeChuck appears in a fiery demon form, and is hot on Threepwood’s heels until a stand-off on LeChuck's amusement park ride, Monkey Mountain.